OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 Gross Potential Rent plus Other Income Sources minus Vacancy Rate = Gross Income

-The gross potential rent is your nightly rate multiplied by the average nights you think the property will be occupied each month.
+The gross potential rent is your nightly rate multiplied by the average nights you think the property will be occupied monthly.

 Other income sources include pet fees, parking, and utility reimbursements.

-The vacancy rate is the period when there are no guests because of a low season or a renovation project.
+The vacancy rate is when there are no guests because of a low season or a renovation project.

 Step 2: Calculate gross expenses.

 All rental properties come with several recurring expenses.
-While such expenses are different for each property, the most common are:
+While such costs are different for each property, the most common are:

 • Insurance